"There's only one way to treat the common cold - with contempt"

-- Chicken Soup - Yup, studies and grandmothers actually agree on this one.
+- Chicken Soup - Yup, small studies and grandmothers actually agree on this one.

 - Nasal Saline Drops/Sprays and Bulb Suction - This really can help infants and toddlers, who can't effectively blow their nose.
 Infants, in particular, have tiny nasal passages that they depend on for sleeping and eating.
 You can buy nasal saline or make it with 1/2 tsp salt in 1 cup warm water.
 Put 1-2 drops in each nostril before suctioning to help clear dry nasal secretions.
 A bulb syringe is most effective if you squeeze it, put the tip in one nostril, and pinch the nose to get a good seal on the side you're suctioning and close off the side you're not, and SLUUURP.
 Don't go too crazy with this, as you don't want to overly irritate the nasal mucous membranes.

 - Plenty of Rest and Plenty of Fluids - Yes.
 Da.
 Shi.

 - and finally ...
 Tincture of Time - The ONLY cure for the common cold.
 Support the immune system in its good work with rest, fluids, love, and attention, and otherwise stay out of the way.